Border Railways Act 1922: Background

-Impact of the Act
+Impact of the acts

 As a result of the predicament of border towns, the Border Railways Commission (made up of representatives of both states) recommended in 1917 in favour of the construction of four additional lines into New South Wales.
 The most important line was to run from Swan Hill to Balranald.
 The culmination was the 1922 Border Railways Acts of both states, with the first outcome being that Victorian Railways took over the Deniliquin and Moama Railway Company in 1923 at a cost of £165,000.
 The actual construction differed from that initially proposed.